 Throughout the 1970's and 80's the school's offerings were amended to reflect the changing health care industry.
-As a result of those changes, SCAHR became SPAH (the School of Public and Allied Health), before becoming SCAH (the School of Community and Allied Health), and then SHRP (the School of Health Related Professions).
-During that time, the school added several new areas of study including the consistently nationally ranked Nutrition Sciences program.
+As a result of the changes, SCAHR became the School of Public and Allied Health (SPAH).
+Next it became the School of Community and Allied Health (SCAH) and later the School of Health Related Professions (SHRP).
+During this time, the school added several new areas of study including the consistently nationally ranked program in Nutrition Sciences.
+Through their visionary leadership and guidance, the school is experiencing unparalleled success.